smithjd/sql-pet/docs/index.md

 ## How did this project come about?

 We trace this book back to the [June 2, 2018 Cascadia R Conf](https://cascadiarconf.com/) where Aaron Makubuya gave [a presentation using Vagrant hosting](https://github.com/Cascadia-R/Using_R_With_Databases) [@Makubuya2018].
-After that [John Smith](https://github.com/smithjd), [Ian Franz](https://github.com/ianfrantz), and [Sophie Yang](https://github.com/SophieMYang) had discussions after the monthly [Data Discussion Meetups](https://www.meetup.com/Portland-Data-Science-Group/events/fxvhbnywmbgb/) about the difficulties around setting up [Vagrant](https://www.vagrantup.com/) (a virtual environment), connecting to a corporate database, and having realistic **public** environment to demo or practice the issues that come up behind corporate firewalls.
+After that [John Smith](https://github.com/smithjd), [Ian Franz](https://github.com/ianfrantz), and [Sophie Yang](https://github.com/SophieMYang) had discussions after the monthly [Data Discussion Meetups](https://www.meetup.com/Portland-Data-Science-Group/events/fxvhbnywmbgb/) about the difficulties around setting up [Vagrant](https://www.vagrantup.com/) (a virtual environment), connecting to an enterprise database, and having realistic **public** environment to demo or practice the issues that come up behind corporate firewalls.
 [Scott Came's](https://github.com/scottcame) tutorial on [R and Docker](http://www.cascadia-analytics.com/2018/07/21/docker-r-p1.html) [@Came2018] (an alternative to Vagrant) at the 2018 UseR Conference in Melbourne was provocative and it turned out he lived nearby.
 We re-connected with [M. Edward (Ed) Borasky](https://github.com/znmeb) who had done extensive development for a [Hack Oregon data science containerization project](https://github.com/hackoregon/data-science-pet-containers) [@Borasky2018].

 ## Navigation
 If this is the first `bookdown` [@Xie2016] book you've read, here's how to navigate the website.